Output Quality

 3. Does it need my expertise or just my approval?
 (Leverage) Is the output asking you to contribute specialized judgment, or just to verify it meets basic standards?
 If AI produced something you could have delegated to a competent colleague, you’ve achieved leverage.
 If you’re essentially rewriting it, you haven’t.

-These three questions take thirty seconds to answer mentally.
-They prevent both over-review (spending twenty minutes when approval was all that was needed) and under-review (missing issues that required your expertise to catch).
+These three questions take 30 seconds.
+They prevent both traps—spending 20 minutes when approval was all that was needed, or missing issues that required your expertise to catch.
+Run through them before diving into line-by-line review.

 Quality Tiers